Harald Malmgren: Claims of knowledge of UFOs, intervention in the Cuban Missile Crisis

 In 2024, Malmgren publicly claimed that decades prior, he had been briefed on "otherworld technologies" by CIA officer Richard Bissell.
 In a later recording made prior to his death by podcaster Jesse Michels, Malmgren claimed to have also held a Q clearance granted by the Atomic Energy Commission (AEC); had been recruited into national security work by McGeorge Bundy; and that he had investigated, on behalf of John Kennedy, an alien object recovered by the AEC during a nuclear test.
 Malmgren also stated he personally confronted general Curtis LeMay during the Cuban Missile Crisis, thereby averting nuclear war.
 Malmgren, as part of his story, said he formed part of an "inner circle" of the Kennedy Administration centered on diplomat Sargent Shriver, with whom he claimed to have been close.

 An investigative report by independent journalist Douglas Dean Johnson referencing declassified FBI background reports on Malmgren from 1970 and 1971, and federal job applications Malmgren signed and certified in 1963 and 1964, disproved many of Malmgren's key claims, including claims to have been a McNamara-NSC aide and to have held an Atomic Energy Commission clearance.
-Johnson also interviewed multiple historians, and biographers of those named by Malmgren, who disputed the veracity of Malmgren's assertions, as did Shriver's son Mark Kennedy Shriver.
+Johnson also interviewed McGeorge Bundy's biographer Kai Bird who said he had never heard of Malmgren.
+Related to Malmgren's claims to have been a key player in the Cuban Missile Crisis, Sheldon M. Stern — who served 23 years as historian for the Kennedy Library — averred he had listened to 59 days of EXCOMM meeting audio recordings from the period of the crisis, and examined hundreds of related documents, and found no evidence Malmgren had been present or even mentioned.
+Asked to verify Malmgren's claim that he had a close relationship with Sargent Shriver, both Shriver's son Mark Kennedy Shriver and Shriver biographer Scott Stossel said they had never heard of him.
 Johnson concluded that Malmgren "hijacked the personas of real people to serve as characters in his self-glorifying fantasies" while author Jason Colavito opined that Johnson's investigation showed that Malmgren "spent a long time inflating his resume".